entando/entando-docs/vuepress/docs/v7.3/docs/getting-started/entando-cli.md

 <EntandoCode> bash <(curl -L "https://get.entando.org/cli") --update --release="{{ $site.themeConfig.entando.fixpack.v73 }}" </EntandoCode>

->The automatic option in [Getting Started](../getting-started/) will install the CLI along with a quickstart Entando Application.
+>The automatic option in [Getting Started](../getting-started/) will also install the CLI along with a quickstart Entando ACP.

 ## Command List
 Use `ent help` to review the list of available commands.\